 Here’s how the science works (in brief):

-When you drink alcohol, it mimics certain neurotransmitters that control the activity of your nervous system.
+When you drink alcohol, it mimics certain neurotransmitters1 that control the activity of your nervous system.
 This can have a calming effect, which is part of why alcohol is often referred to as a central nervous system depressant.

 There is a flipside to this, however: When you drink frequently and heavily, your body begins to compensate for always having a depressed nervous system.
 This means that, ironically, the more you drink, the more hyperactive your nervous system becomes.